AuroraMe vs NOAA Space Weather (2026) | Comparison

 NOAA maintains 30+ years of space weather archives — the definitive historical record of solar cycles, geomagnetic storms, and aurora events.
 For research, academic work, and long-term trend analysis, NOAA's archives are irreplaceable.

 AuroraMe offers 11 years of historical data oriented toward practical trip planning.
-Instead of raw Kp archives, the historical view correlates past geomagnetic activity with viewing conditions at specific locations — helping you answer "which week in March has historically had the best aurora viewing near Tromso?" rather than "what was the average Kp in March 2019?"
+Instead of raw Kp archives, the historical view lines past geomagnetic activity up against viewing conditions at specific locations, so you can answer "which week in March has historically been best near Tromso?" instead of "what was the average Kp in March 2019?"

 For scientists and researchers, NOAA's depth is unmatched.
 For trip planners, AuroraMe's location-oriented historical view is more immediately useful.